b-brebion/revert-gait-app/README.md

 <center><img src="Assets/001.PNG" alt="Main Menu" width="250"/></center>

 This is the first menu you'll see after you launched the app.
-In this menu you have differents choices which are: Sign Up, Log In, ReadMe, Delete When you'll be connected, the app will automatically change the menu to the record one (see the [*Record Menu*](#record)).
+In this menu you have different choices which are: Sign Up, Log In, ReadMe and Delete.
+When you'll be connected, the app will automatically change the menu to the record one (see the [*Record Menu*](#record)).

 Actions of every buttons on the Main Menu:
-- Sign Up: Present the Sign up menu wich, as named, allows you to create a new account
+- Sign Up: Present the Sign up menu which, as named, allows you to create a new account
-- Log in: Present the Log in menu wich allows you to connect to your account
+- Log in: Present the Log in menu which allows you to connect to your account
 - ReadMe: The documentation about a normal running of the app
 - Delete: Delete every person registered in the database (Has to be changed)